Niharrrrrr/VirtualTryon/README.md

 Before running this project, ensure you have the following:
 - Twilio account setup with whatsapp service enabled.
 - Normal HF account to use the Gradio API.
-- Python 3.6+ installed on your machine.
+- Compatible Python installed on your machine.

 ## Twilio Setup